Kola-Ademola/Data-Proffessional-Survey-Data-Analysis/README.md

 ___
 ## CONCLUSION
 After this analysis, based on this survey data only:
-* Most data professionals are really not happy with their salary and coupled with the fact that *better salary* is what most were looking for in their next job.
-Also the HR department should also do well in terms of management while the work/life balance is upto both the participant and management to attain a great balance.
+* Most data professionals are really not happy with their salary coupled with the fact that *better salary* is what most of them were looking for in their next job.
+Also, the HR department should do well in terms of management while the work/life balance is upto both the participant and management to attain a great balance.

-* Most professionals prefer to use Python and me personally I love Python as well. 😂
+* Most professionals prefer to use Python and personally I love Python as well. 😂
 * The United States seems to do better in terms of Salary as compared to other countries.
 * In as much as I love **Data Analytics & Data Engineering** they don't pay as much as **Data Science**.